JamesNewton/Arduino_Dynamixel_Stepper_Controller/README.md

     e.g. a:250;t:8%2a -> ____2.50
     Also dumps FLASH to out. e.g. a:"HELLO"; t:%a; will print HELLO
 +	set operation to add. a+b adds b to a. a:b+5 sets a to b then adds 5.
-	TODO: if there is no SRC, the NUM is used as the SRC. a+1 increments a. maybe if last op was +, load 1 into NUM. a++ increments a.
+	If there is no SRC, the NUM is used as the SRC. a+1 increments a.
--	set operation to subtract
+-	set operation to subtract. a:b+3 a becomes b plus 3. a-1 decrements a.
 &	set operation to bitwise AND. a-&b ANDs a with NOT b.
 |	set operation to bitwise OR
 =	set compare type to equal